 - To view Space Activity the Confluence Usage Stats system plugin must be enabled.
-This plugin is known to cause performance problems on large installations and in Confluence Cloud, and is disable d by default.
-System administrators can enable this plugin (go to add-ons, select System add-ons a nd search for 'Confluence Usage Stats'). - The plugin collects data only when it's activated. - If you're using Confluence Data Center, space activity information isn't available. - Page hits aren't unique the graph on the Space Activity screen includes all page hits, including multiple visits by the same user.
+This plugin is known to cause performance problems on large installations and is disabled by default.
+System administrators can enable this plugin (go to add-ons, select System add-ons and search for 'Confluence Usage Stats'). - The plugin collects data only when it's activated. - If you're using Confluence Data Center or Confluence Cloud, space activity information isn't available. - Page hits aren't unique the graph on the Space Activity screen includes all page hits, including multiple visits by the same user.